seleznevae/jag.org/getting-started.md

 <img src="../img/getting-started/secondary-processing.gif" style="width:100%;" alt="Secondary processing gif" />

-In secondary processing dialog each graph is aliased ad g1, g2, ... gn.
-So to get sum of the first and the third graphs put **g1 + g3** to the function editing widget at the bottom of the secondary processing dialog.
+In secondary processing dialog each graph is aliased as g1, g2, ... gn.
+So, for example, to get the sum of the first and the third graphs put **g1 + g3** to the function editing widget at the bottom of the secondary processing dialog.

 At the moment a lot of base mathematical functions along with some signal processing functions are available.